MINDY JONES IZARD COUNTY

 The Dispatch Center is operational twenty-four hours a day and handles dispatch functions for the Izard County Sheriff's Department, all county Fire Departments, and emergency medical; plus local Arkansas State Police, Arkansas Game and Fish and Arkansas Forestry Officers.
 Emergency 911 calls and other emergency calls are directed through the Dispatch Center for paging of appropriate personnel.
 Dispatchers are responsible for paging out weather spotters during severe weather and setting off Tornado Sirens when the county goes under a Tornado Warning.

-A grant has been awarded to the Izard county Sheriff's Department for an enhanced wireless 911 system.
-This system is projected to be operational in October of 2008 at no cost to the Izard County taxpayers.
+A grant had been awarded to the Izard county Sheriff's Department for an enhanced wireless 911 system.
+This system has been operational since October of 2008 at no cost to the Izard County taxpayers.

 Property and Visitation Rules

 Each prisoner is allowed (1) 15 minute visit with up to 4 visitors.